 }

-Later the ELK will build the indices, and I can easily request all debug messages associated with the user_id: 2332420123 across the cluster find this one, and then request all messages associated with the thread_id: 123 to see everything that happened with this request.
+Later the ELK will build the indices, and I can easily request all debug messages associated with the user_id: 2332420123

 Now let's discuss a pipeline.
 The application pipes the logs out to the collector, collects pre-processes, and pushes the aggregator in reasonable chunks.
 Later, the aggregator processes them, so they become searchable.

 Theoretically, you can send messages directly to the aggregator.
 Still, it could lead to several complexities: firstly you'll commit to a particular technology, secondly pushing the tasks over the network is not a simple task you would have to deal with aggregation sending messages in reasonable chunks, surviving network outages etc. And this is a complex piece of software you'd likely not want to embed in the system.
-It's easy to offload the task to the special software in my case it's filebeat.
+It's easy to offload the task to the special software in my case it's filebeat

 We could think what each part of the pipeline "should know", I like to use this term to tell the concrete things an entity can operate on, and the other can remain abstract.
 In this case, the logger should be told only business logic information and possibly some RTS info (like the current thread id), the logger should not know the application name, labels, whether it's running in debug or production mode, it should not know host IP, user name etc. These are not a collection of the random knowledge this is what some logging frameworks actually tries to add to the message.
 All that information can be attached to the logging collector's message that can do it much more efficiently (for example, adding only one time for the pack of messages).
 Moreover, I think that an application message should not keep current timestamp (and is done by the collector as well whether you want it or not).
 You may ask how to debug and work with the application without logs collector, for example during development if you don't use full cluster replica or problems with the collector.
-The answer is simple you can use ts the tool from moreutils to add timestamp locally, you can use kubectl logs —timestamps=true if you watch the logs from the pod directly.
+The answer is simple you can use ts

 So at this time, the application logger should be very simple:

-it shouldit should not
+it should | it should not |

-We will discuss (*) and (**) later as everything throwing that to the "it should not" section is not fair.
+later as everything throwing that to the "it should not" section is not fair.

 Are there any other properties that should hold?
 I think that yes, ideally logs should be implemented so that their existence does not affect the application.
 It means that you should add as many logs as you wish without seeing negative effects.
 Of course, it's not possible, but you can get a nice approximation.
 For this, the logging process should be fast and effective.
 Ideally, the logging process should be concurrent, i.e. one thread should not block the other while emitting the logs.
 There are two common patterns for achieving this goal: